apnadkarni/blt/man/timestamp.rst

 does not have daylight time, then the two entries are the same.
 For example, the value for the timezone "US/Hawaii" is "-10:00 -10:00".

 Unfortunately timezone abbreviations are not unique.
-For example "BST"
+The are several duplicates.
+For example BST matches British Summer Time (UTC+01), Brazil Standard Time (UTC-03), and Bering Summer Time (UTC-11).
+EDT matches Eastern Daylight Time USA" (UTC-04) and Eastern Daylight Time Australia (UTC+11) EST matches Eastern Standard Time USA (UTC-05), Eastern Standard Time Australia (UTC+10), and Eastern Brazil Standard Time (UTC-03).

-If you find timestamps that use a timezone abbreviation not found in the array **blt::timezones** or has the wrong timezone offsets, you can add new timezone names or changing existing timezone offsets by setting the array variable.
+If you don't find a timezone name or abbreviation in the **blt::timezones** array or there is an entry with the wrong offsets, you can set the array variable.

+  ``set blt::timezones(BST) "+03:00 +02:00"``

 The following are the default timezone abbreviations for known duplicates.
 Ideally your timestamps will use the offset from UTC rather than a timezone name or abbreviation.